Hezbollah: Armed strength

 Hezbollah does not reveal its armed strength.
 The Dubai-based Gulf Research Centre estimated in 2006 that Hezbollah's armed wing comprises 1,000 full-time Hezbollah members, along with a further 6,000–10,000 volunteers.
 According to the Iranian Fars News Agency, Hezbollah has up to 65,000 fighters.
 In October 2023, Al Jazeera cited Hezbollah expert Nicholas Blanford as estimating that Hezbollah has at least 60,000 fighters, including full-time and reservists, and that it had increased its stockpile of missiles from 14,000 in 2006 to about 150,000.
 It is often described as more militarily powerful than the Lebanese Army.
-Israeli commander Gui Zur called Hezbollah "by far the greatest guerrilla group in the world".
+Israeli commander Guy Tzur called Hezbollah "by far the greatest guerrilla group in the world".

 In 2010, Hezbollah was believed to have 45,000 rockets.
-Israeli Defense Forces Chief of Staff Gadi Eisenkot said that Hezbollah possesses "tens of thousands" of long- and short-range rockets, drones, advanced computer encryption capabilities, as well as advanced defense capabilities like the SA-6 anti-aircraft missile system.
+IDF Chief of Staff Gadi Eisenkot said that Hezbollah possesses "tens of thousands" of long- and short-range rockets, drones, advanced computer encryption capabilities, as well as advanced defence capabilities like the SA-6 anti-aircraft missile system.

 Hezbollah possesses the Katyusha-122 rocket, which has a range of 29 km and carries a 15 kg warhead.
 Hezbollah possesses about 100 long-range missiles.
 They include the Iranian-made Fajr-3 and Fajr-5, the latter with a range of 75 km, enabling it to strike the Israeli port of Haifa, and the Zelzal-1, with an estimated 150 km range, which can reach Tel Aviv.
 Fajr-3 missiles have a range of 40 km and a 45 kg warhead.
 Fajr-5 missiles, extend to 72 km, also hold 45 kg warheads.
 It was reported that Hezbollah is in possession of Scud missiles that were provided to them by Syria.
 Syria denied the reports.

 According to various reports, Hezbollah is armed with anti-tank guided missiles, namely, the Russian-made AT-3 Sagger, AT-4 Spigot, AT-5 Spandrel, AT-13 Saxhorn-2 'Metis-M', АТ-14 Spriggan 'Kornet', Iranian-made Ra'ad (version of AT-3 Sagger), Towsan (version of AT-5 Spandrel), Toophan (version of BGM-71 TOW), and European-made MILAN missiles.
 These weapons have been used against IDF soldiers, causing many of the deaths during the 2006 Lebanon War.
 US courts said that North Korea provided armaments to Hezbollah during the 2006 war.
 A small number of Saeghe-2s, an Iranian-made version of the M47 Dragon, were also used in the war.